syncfusion-content/xamarin-docs/Xamarin/SfBusyIndicator/Sizing.md

 ---
 # Sizing

-The Indicator drawing size can be customized using `ViewBoxHeight` and `ViewBoxWidth` property.
+Drawing size can be customized in SfBusyIndicator. `ViewBoxHeight` and `ViewBoxWidth` properties can be used to set height and width of the Indicator.

 {% tabs %}